Deltares/imod-python/docs/faq/python.rst

 We highly recommend installing packages using ``pixi`` or alternatively ``conda``

-Pixi and conda are package- and environment managers that installs packages from a remote repository (which is a remote storage location of software packages).
+Pixi and conda are package- and environment-managers that install packages from a remote repository (which is a remote storage location of software packages).
 Pip (acronym for "Pip install packages") can also be used for installing Python packages, but was designed mainly to install pure Python packages, without